-Only two Amur Leopard Cats were born in this hemisphere between 2000-2001 according to ISIS.
-Both were born here.
+Trick E is one of the only Amur Leopard Cats born in this hemisphere since the year 2000 according to ISIS.
 These cats have been recommended for phase out by the Felid TAG to make room for “more important cats”.
-There are only 11 left on this side of the world and three of them are here.
+There were only 11 left on this side back in 2001.

-Mr. E and Trick-E. will provide many years of education about the serious plight that their wild cousins face in Siberia.
-Both Mr. E and Trick-E have been neutered and their father Draikko, who has since passed on, was neutered as well.
+Trick-E has been neutered and their father Draikko, who has since passed on, was neutered as well.

 Trick E. was named so for the trick he played on the keepers at Big Cat Rescue.
 When he was born, it was believed he was actually a she and so was named Miss.
 E. That all changed once he was actually examined and it was discover that “she” was a “he”.
 This earned him the name Trick E.